kyma-incubator/compass/docs/compass/09-01-e2e-test-design.md

         applyMockConfiguration: false
 ```

-And then start the Compass installation by using the following command so that external services mock is installed as well:
+And then, start the Compass installation by using the following command that installs external services mock too:

 ```bash
 <script from ../../installation/scripts/install-compass.sh> --overrides-file <pass all override files used for initial Compass installation> --overrides-file <file from above step - e.g. externalServicesMockOverrides.yaml> --timeout <e.g: 30m0s>